 - Avoid out of network ATM fees.
-The average out of network ATM charges $4.50 per transaction.
+The average out of network ATM charges nearly $5 per transaction.
 It doesn’t make sense to pay money to access your money.
-If your bank charges you to withdraw cash from an ATM, check out Simple – they have absolutely free access to over 50,000 ATMs nationwide.

 - Start a garden and can/freeze the produce.

 - Buy generic when possible.

 - Take Uber as opposed to a taxi.
 In most instances one or both can be the cheaper option.